cloudfoundry/cli/.github/PULL_REQUEST_TEMPLATE.md

 * Contributions must conform to our [style guide](https://github.com/cloudfoundry/cli/wiki/CLI-Product-Specific-Style-Guide).
 Please reach out to us if you have questions.

-## Does this PR modify CLI v6 or v7?
+## Does this PR modify CLI v6, CLI v7, or CLI v8?

 Please see the contribution doc above or review [Architecture Guide](https://github.com/cloudfoundry/cli/wiki/Architecture-Guide).